VisionSystemsInc/docker_recipes/README.md

 to anywhere in the destination image, it must created in the correct location.
 If this needs to be changed, adjust the `PIPENV_VIRTUALENV` arg.

-The python used to call `getpipenv` will be default python for all other pipenv calls.
+The python used to call `get-pipenv` will be default python for all other pipenv calls.

 This recipe is a little different, in that it's just a script to set up the